adamwlester/icr-system/README.md

 * Deterministic timing with IR/TTL sync and mirrored robot/PC logging.

-* Turnkey CSV outputs for analysis.
+* Turnkey .mat inputs and outputs for control and analysis.

 Tech Stack